apache/pulsar/site2/docs/functions-worker.md

 bin/pulsar-admin namespaces get-clusters public/functions
 ```

 2. Check if the cluster is in the clusters list.
-If the cluster doesn't exist in the list, add it to the list and update the clusters list.
+If the cluster is not in the list, add it to the list and update the clusters list.

 ```bash
 bin/pulsar-admin namespaces set-clusters --cluster=<existing-clusters>,<new-cluster> public/functions
 ```

-3. Set the correct cluster name in setting `pulsarFunctionsCluster` in `conf/functions_worker.yml` file.
+3. Set the correct cluster name in `pulsarFunctionsCluster` in the `conf/functions_worker.yml` file.